PizzaTowerFanGD/naneINF-optimization-branch/InstalInstructions/Android_BMM_Installation.md

 1. Download the latest exe release of Balatro Mobile Maker and run the EXE file.
 2. If Balatro is installed, BMM should be prompting you to build for Android & iOS
 3. It should start asking you want to apply suggested patches (e.g. *Would you like to apply FPS Cap?*) Stop here.
-4. What you need to do now is edit the "conf.lua" file which is located in a folder called "Balatro" in the directory of where your balatro.exe is located.
+4. What you need to do now is edit the "conf.lua" file which is located in a folder called "Balatro" in the directory of where your BMMM EXE file is located.
 5. You should add the line *t.externalstorage = true* and save the file (This makes the save location in the *android/data folder rather* than the root folder
 6. You can now continue the rest of the installation as normal and install the balatro.apk onto your android device.